 *Note: In the interest of time (ours and yours) we are focusing on only a few places in Bali.
 So, this is really only a snapshot of all the amazing things to do on the island.
 Did we leave your favorite place off our list?
 Snap a pic, post a tip and use #KAYAKTravelHacker on Instagram for us to find it.
 You may score a feature on our blog or social media.

 Summer in Bali means the island comes alive with festivals celebrating Balinese culture, art and performance.
 The Bali Arts Festival runs from June to July at the Taman Wedhi Budaya arts center in Denpasar.
 Here you can see everything from traditional fire dancing to contemporary performance art.
 Plus, most events are free.
 Bali’s other major festival, the Bali Kite Festival, draws people from around the world come to fly traditional Balinese kites.
-This event celebrates the craftsmanship behind some of the region’s most iconic designs — and while the main event is July 3-5, secondary events run through July, August and even into October.
+This event celebrates the craftsmanship behind some of the region’s most iconic designs with events running through July, August and even into October.
 There’s also Indonesia’s Independence Day on August 17.
 Unlike our firework-fueled celebrations in the US and Canada, this day is usually a bit more sedate in Bali.
 Clubs, restaurants and hotels will sometimes host special parties or events — so check with your hotel to see what’s planned.
-Bali is also host to plenty of music festivals like the EDM-focused Sunny Side Up Tropical Festival (July 21-25) and the Ubud Village Jazz Festival (August 10-11) — both drawing international talent.
+Bali is also host to plenty of music festivals like the EDM-focused Sunny Side Up Tropical Festival (July) and the Ubud Village Jazz Festival (August) — both drawing international talent.

 Home to Bali’s capital city, Denpasar, South Bali is generally where travelers begin their journey.
 Like many Southeast Asian cities, the capital has an energy that’s all its own.
 Even in laid-back Bali, Denpasar manages to pack in the action.
 Stay here if you want to be treated to wild nightlife, energetic markets and world-class restaurants.
 Stroll through Puputan Square on your way to the Bali Museum, which puts the island’s rich history on display.
 If you’re going to shop, visit the Pasar Badung, Bali’s largest open air market.
 Grab a snack, some souvenirs and watch the locals make handicrafts.
 At the end of the day, you’ll need to refuel.
 We recommend trying Kilo Bali, a modern Asian-fusion restaurant that is close to the water, making it perfect for post-sunset cocktails.